-Coaching veteran Geep Wade is in his first season as Georgia Tech’s offensive line coach.
+Coaching veteran Geep Wade is in his third season as Georgia Tech’s offensive line coach.

 Wade boasts two decades of experience coaching offensive lines in the Southeast.
-He most recently coached the offensive front at Appalachian State in 2022.
+Prior to his arrival at Tech, he coached the offensive front at Appalachian State in 2022.
 His extensive experience also includes stints at Georgia Southern, East Carolina, Middle Tennessee, Marshall, Chattanooga, UT Martin, Midwestern State, Mars Hill and Tennessee.

 Wade’s career highlights include coaching 21 all-conference honorees, five offensive linemen that have gone on to play in the National Football League and helping lead teams to three bowl appearances, including Southeastern Conference East Division champion Tennessee’s 38-7 rout over Texas A&M in the 2005 Cotton Bowl.